-'DJT' Solana Token Surges on Unconfirmed Report Trump's Behind It
+PoliFi Tokens Down Double Digits on Claims DJT Token Has Trump's Backing

-If true, this would be the first time a presidential candidate from a major party created a cryptocurrency – but that appears to be a big "if."
+If reports about DJT are true, this would be the first time a presidential candidate from a major party created a cryptocurrency.
+That appears to be a big "if."

 DJT, a crypto token minted two months ago on the Solana blockchain, rallied as much as 180% Monday on an unconfirmed report that former U.S. president Donald J. Trump is behind it.

-If true, this would be the first time a presidential candidate from a major political party has created a cryptocurrency – but as of press time, that appears to be a big "if."
+If the report is true, this would be the first time a presidential candidate from a major political party has created a cryptocurrency – but as of press time, that appears to be a big "if."

 "Per conversations, Trump is launching an official token — $DJT on Solana," Pirate Wires, a maverick media outlet, posted on X (formerly Twitter).

-Note: UPDATE (June 18, 01:28 UTC): Updates throughout, adds PoliFi token pricing